Force over Distance: Chapter 52

 “It seems to’ve left something of a mark on you.
 Your attitude, behavior, and even the tenor of your thoughts have altered.”
 Rush shot him a guarded look.

 Young said nothing.
 He thought of nothing.
-Certainly not Hunter Riley, on an almost-Scottish hillside, covered with tiny yellow flowers whose name Young had known for a quarter of an hour, when his mind had been only half his own.
+Certainly not Hunter Riley, on an almost-Scottish hillside, covered with tiny yellow flowers whose name he’d known for a quarter of an hour, when his mind had been only half his own.

 “Right then.
 Piece of advice.
-If you’re not inclined to share details, you can take whatever specifically square peg you’re trying to force through whichever specifically round hole, and turn it into something generalizable.
+If you’re not inclined to share details, y’can take whatever specifically square peg you’re trying to force through whichever specifically round hole, and turn it into something generalizable.
 It’s called abstraction.”

 “Oh yeah?”
 Young said.
 “Thanks.”